navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 ### 1. Decide on environments

-Even though environment-to-AWS-account mapping is specified per-application.
-The names of the environments must be consistent across applications.
+Even though environment-to-AWS-account mapping is specified per-application, the names of the environments must be consistent across applications.
 Decide now what you would like the environments in your project to be.
 By default, the environments are:

 * dev
 * staging